Joël Mall: Club areer

-On 21 June 2023, he returned to Switzerland, joining previous season's runners-up Servette FC.
-He made his first team debut in the second leg of Servette's Champions League qualifying match away against K.R.C.
-Genk, coming on in the 59th minute to replace injured Jérémy Frick.
+On 21 June 2023, he returned to Switzerland, joining previous season's runners-up Servette.
+He made his first team debut in the second leg of Servette's UEFA Champions League qualifying match away against Genk, coming on in the 59th minute to replace injured Jérémy Frick.
 Mall made seven saves during the remainder of the game, which was instrumental in getting his team into a penalty shoot-out with a score of 2–2 after extra time, as Genk were unable to score against Mall.
 In the shoot-out, two Genk shooters missed the goal and Servette qualified for the third round of Champions League qualifying against Glasgow Rangers.

+On 2 June 2024, in the final of the 2023–24 Swiss Cup against Lugano, with the game tied at 0–0, he was subbed on in the 119th minute of the game, just ahead of the penalty shoot-out.
+Mall would emerge as the hero in the shoot-out, saving three penalties and converting the penultimate penalty, and winning Servette's first cup title in 23 years.

+On 4 May 2026, Servette announced Mall would depart the club at the end of the season, after totalling 92 appearances in three seasons.
+On 22 May, BSC Young Boys announced his signing of Mall.

 International career

-Mall is a former youth international for Switzerland, and appeared for the Switzerland U-20 team.
+Mall is a former youth international for Switzerland, and appeared for the Switzerland U20 team.

-On 1 June 2023, after being awarded the country's citizenship, he was called up to the Cyprus National Team.
-On 17 June 2023, he made his debut in a 1–2 loss against Georgia in UEFA Euro 2024 qualifying.
-He played his second senior international game on 20 June 2023, a 1–3 loss to Norway.
+On 1 June 2023, after being awarded the country's citizenship, he was called up to the Cyprus national team.
+On 17 June 2023, he made his debut in a 2–1 loss against Georgia in UEFA Euro 2024 qualifying.
+He played his second senior international game on 20 June 2023, a 3–1 loss to Norway.